SMTH BBS: 1997

 In January, having recovered from its hard drive failure, SMTH reopened without WWW access.
 At the same time, Tsinghua University BBS Regulations came into effect.
 At the end of February, due to the death of Deng Xiaoping, SMTH was temporarily closed.
 It reopened again on the third of April, with its IP address changed to 202.112.58.200.

 Late June, the SMTH community launched a fund-raising campaign for a student who fell seriously ill.

 Late September, the SMTH BBS administration was established and began its first term.
 SMTH's management and maintenance became regularized.

 1998

-On March 4, SMTH was again closed during the period when both the National People's Congress and the Chinese People's Political Consultative Conference were on session.
+On March 4th, SMTH was again closed during the period when both the National People's Congress and the Chinese People's Political Consultative Conference were on session.
 It reopened on April 1.
 In June, the site experienced another scheduled shut-down.
 When it was online again on June 15, users organized an offline get-together, a party they called happy98.
 On December 9, in the atmosphere of the Asian Games, SMTH created a temporary discussion group devoted to the news and analysis of the event, setting a precedent example for all major sports events to follow.

 1999

-On the eighth of May, American missiles attacked the Chinese embassy in Yugoslavia.
-Many users simultaneously expressed their agony on SMTH, causing a surge in its site traffic.
+On May 8th, the US attacked Chinese embassy in Yugoslavia.
+Many users simultaneously expressed their disdain on SMTH, causing a surge in the site's traffic.

-On December 18, SMTH acquired the domains smth.org and smth.edu.cn.
+On December 18th, SMTH acquired the domains smth.org and smth.edu.cn.